 My oldest took about 7 weeks to get poops into the toilet.

-For now, sometimes he poops in his underwear and sometimes he poops at naptime in a Pull-Up.
-I’m just happy he’s pooping.
-We’ll get it in the toilet eventually.
+While I waited for my kids to “poop train,” sometimes they’d poop in their underwear and sometimes at naptime in a Pull-Up.
+I was just happy he was pooping.
+We’d get it in the toilet eventually.
 The worst thing is for them to hold in their poops, because that is a cycle that’s hard to come out of.

 Deep breath.
 You can do this.